tilt-dev/tilt.build/docs/using_tilt_extensions.md

 ## Changing an Extension

 We don't recommend changing extensions directly in `tilt_modules`.
-If you want to customize an extension you are already using, consider [contributing a change or a brand new extension](writing_tilt_extensions.html).
-Once the change is merged into [windmilleng/tilt-extensions](https://github.com/windmilleng/tilt-extensions/), get the updated or new extension (first deleting your local version in `tilt_modules` as necessary).
-Commit your changes to source control so that they will propagate to your team.
+If you want to customize an extension you are already using, consider [contributing a new extension](writing_tilt_extensions.html).

 Tilt doesn't support versioning of extensions currently.
 If you are interested in versioning, [let us know](https://tilt.dev/contact).